How to build a data strategy that gives you a lasting competitive edge

 The ability to keep data fresh and actionable creates a stickiness factor – users return regularly because they trust the platform to provide up-to-date, relevant information.
 This dynamic also influences product architecture, requiring Enterprise AI startups to prioritize rapid data ingestion, processing, and presentation mechanisms to ensure insights remain timely.

-For startups operating in fast-changing industries, data recency can be a competitive advantage just as strong as proprietary data.
+For startups operating in fast-changing industries, data recency can be as much a competitive advantage as proprietary data.

 OnFire addressed a critical need among Go-To-Market (GTM) teams for real-time insights into customer buying behavior.
 By continuously collecting and analyzing millions of messages from online platforms, OnFire helps sales and marketing teams improve their conversion rate and make better decisions based on more precise and relevant data.